GTNewHorizons/GT-New-Horizons-Modpack/config/betterquesting/Readme.md

 3. Before you begin making changes, you want to click `Fetch origin` to get the latest updates and then start a new branch (`Branch`, then `New Branch`).
 If you followed 2. that will automatically be based on the GTNewHorizons/GT-New-Horizons-Modpack master branch.
 4. Start GTNH.
 You need the full game, not a development environment.
 You should also check that you are using the latest BQ from https://github.com/GTNewHorizons/BetterQuesting/releases (you should only use normal versions, not pre-versions).
 5. Replace the DefaultQuests folder in your config/betterquesting game files with the one from your github folder.
 That means to delete the existing folder and then copy in the one from github, do not merge them!
 6. Run `/bq_admin default load` in the game chat.
-If the command crashes your client, wait a bit before running it.
-If it crashes again, wait for up to a minute.
+(Apparently it can crash if you run it immediately when entering a world, so wait a few seconds to be sure.)
 7. Double check your questbook is indeed up to date with the latest changes on GTNewHorizons/GT-New-Horizons-Modpack.
 8. Use `/bq_admin edit` to unlock edit mode.
 Now you can actually start editing quests!
 9. While doing changes, make regular commits to your branch.
 To do so start by using `/bq_admin default save`.
 LOOK REALLY CLOSELY AT THE COMMAND AND MAKE SURE IT SAYS *SAVE*.
 LIKE SERIOUSLY STARE AT IT.